Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 M395X will be 194% faster than the GeForce GT 240 GDDR5 1GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R9 M395X should theoretically be a lot better than the GeForce GT 240 GDDR5 1GB in general. (explain)

-Texel RateThe Radeon R9 M395X should be quite a bit (more or less 426%) better at texture filtering than the GeForce GT 240 GDDR5 1GB. (explain)
+Texel RateThe Radeon R9 M395X is much (about 426%) more effective at texture filtering than the GeForce GT 240 GDDR5 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison